-I wonder how my characters in Love Hurts will celebrate Valentines Day?
+I wonder how my characters in Love Hurts (The Redcliffe Novels) will celebrate Valentines Day?
 Without giving too much away, my protagonist Jessica Stone is an independent woman struggling to acknowledge that she has fallen in love.
 Jack Mason has his own reasons for not wanting or needing a relationship, but finds himself falling for Jessica against his will.
 As the old saying goes, we cannot help who we fall in love with.
 It happens, and we deal with it.

 Back to the subject of Valentines Day.
-At present I am writing the third book in this opening trilogy for the Redcliffe series.
+I am writing the third book in this opening trilogy for the Redcliffe novels series.
 It will not cover Valentines Day, because all the events happen at the end of summer, between August and October specifically.
 Perhaps I will write a short story about Jack and Jessica’s Valentines Day.
 It would certainly be an interesting exercise.
-There would be some tension with the local werewolves who are inadvertantly involved, not to mention another vampire who keeps drawing Jessica’s attention.
+There would be some tension with the local werewolves who are inadvertently involved, not to mention another vampire who keeps drawing Jessica’s attention.
 That is all I will say for now.
 I do not want to spoil your enjoyment of Love Hurts.

 Happy Valentines Day everyone!